unional/typescript-blackbook/pages/markdown.md

 - Wordings in header should be neutral, non-opinionated

   > Why?
 The header could be used as link.
-  > It is best to keep the header short and unlikely to change.
+  > It is best to keep the header short and less likely to change.

   ```txt
   // bad